Haircut (album)

-Haircut is the ninth studio album by American rock band George Thorogood and the Destroyers, released on July 27, 1993.
-The first single from the album was "Get a Haircut".
+Haircut is the ninth studio album by American blues rock band George Thorogood and the Destroyers.
+It was released on July 27, 1993, by the label EMI America Records.
+The first single from the album was "Get a Haircut", which charted in multiple countries.
 The album peaked at No. 120 on the Billboard 200.
 The band supported the album with a North American tour.

-Production

-The album was produced by Terry Manning and the Delaware Destroyers.
+Recording

+Recording of the album took place at the Sounds Unreel Studios in Memphis, Tennessee, and the Compass Point Studios in Nassau, The Bahamas.
+The album was produced by Terry Manning.

+Content

+The album contains almost all cover material, except one song written by Thorogood.
 "Want Ad Blues" is a cover of the John Lee Hooker song.
 "Gone Dead Train" was written by Jack Nitzsche.
 Thorogood wrote "Baby Don't Go".
-The album cover art is by Peter Bagge.
+"Howlin' for My Baby" was written by Willie Dixon and Howlin' Wolf.
+The album cover art was made by Peter Bagge.

+Release

+EMI America released Haircut on July 27, 1993.
+The album debuted at No. 133, and peaked at No. 120 on the Billboard 200 chart.
+The album was certified gold by Music Canada, where it sold more than 40,000 units.

+"Get A Haircut" was the lead single from the album.
+The song peaked at No. 2 on the Album Rock Tracks chart, and was the No. 1 most played song in Canada on FM radio.
+"Howlin' for My Baby" was the second single.
+It debuted at No. 34, and peaked at No. 12 on the Album Rock Tracks chart.
+"Gone Dead Train" debuted at No. 39, and peaked at No. 24 on the same chart.
+"Killer's Bluze" was released as a single in 1994.